nextcloud/desktop/doc/installing.rst

 .. image:: images/client2.png
    :alt: form for entering your ownCloud login

-On the Local Folder Option screen you have multiple sync options.
-You may sync all of your files on the ownCloud server or select which files to sync.
+On the Local Folder Option screen you may sync all of your files on the ownCloud server, or select individual folders.
 The default local sync folder is ``ownCloud``, in your home directory.
 You may change this as well.